 Dredge both sides of the turkey cutlets in the bread crumb mixture and press with finger tips well so seasonings and crumbs adhere to the turkey cutlets.
-Place in sprayed baking dish.

 Bake in 350 oven for approximately 1 hour.
 These are thinner than boneless chicken breasts.
 I think they were ready after 45 minutes.